Askøy Bridge: Specifications

 The bridge is a 1056.7 m long suspension bridge with a main span of 850 m.
 It has two concrete pylons, each 149.5 m, albeit 152 m tall when including the mounts for the suspension cable.
 The pylons are 4.5 m wide and vary in width between 13.75 m at the top to 21.0 m at the bottom.
 They pylons have three horizontal connectors, one under the deck at 56.4 m, one at 102.2 m and one at the top.
 The bridge has seven spans, with all but the main spans being concrete viaducts, and thus not connected to the suspension cable.
 The aerodynamic closed bridge girder has a vertical radius of 9000 m, a height of 3.0 m and a width of 15.5 m.
 The bridge deck is 13.75 m wide; each of the two main lanes are 4.36 m wide, while the pedestrian and bicycle path is 3.45 m wide.
 The bridge can be reconfigured to instead carry three lanes, with a new bicycle and pedestrian path being mounted on the side.

 There are two main cables, one on each side, which consist of twenty locked coil cables in a seven wide and three tall matrix.
 Each strand has a diameter of 99 mm.
 The cable has a quality of 1,570 megapascals.
 Each coil, which consists of 289 wires, can tolerate at least 9060 kN and weighs 71 t.
 The cables are anchored in rock 35 m below the road level.
 The main span's sag-to-span ratio is 1:10.
 The bridge has a 200 m wide clearance below of 62 m.
 The bridge carries two lanes of County Road 562 across Byfjorden, between Storeklubben in Askøy and Brøstaneset in Bergen.
-In 2010, the bridge had an average traffic of 17,251 vehicles per day.
+In 2010, the bridge had the daily average traffic of 17,251 vehicles.